0atman/trebetherick.net/content/about.md

 date: 2025-01-01
 ---

-Our home straddles the Polzeath to Wadebridge road and extends west to Daymer Bay and northwest to Trebetherick Point, a rocky headland in the estuary, where the remains of shipwrecks can be seen on the foreshore.
+Our home is between Polzeath and Rock.
+It extends west to Daymer Bay and Trebetherick Point, a sandy bay with rocky headland at the mouth of the Camel Estuary, a site of many ancient shipwrecks.